 The Task manager is now open.

-How to Open Task Manager using the Win+X Quick Links Menu
+How to Open Task Manager Using Win+X Quick Links Menu

 Another way you can open the Task Manager is by using the Quick Links menu, otherwise known as the Win+X menu.
 To bring up the Quick Links menu, press the Windows logo key + X on your computer’s keyboard and then wait for it to pop up on the desktop.
 The Quick Links menu will work on top whatever you have on the computer’s display, even if you are currently using a web browser.